-Australia beat England to win World Cup
+Awesome Australia beat England to win World Cup

 By the time Healy departed, stumped off Anya Shrubsole, she had cracked 23 fours and become the first woman to pass 500 runs at a single World Cup.

-All inside a packed Hagley Oval stood to applaud Healy, Australia's magnificent match-winner.
+All inside a packed Hagley Oval stood to applaud Healy, Australia's magnificent match-winner and player of the tournament.